a-gram/audioneex/README.md

 `-fPIC` flag on Linux otherwise linking errors will occur).
 - Get the [Tokyo Cabinet](https://fallabs.com/tokyocabinet/) library (for Windows there is a port from the EJDB project [here](https://github.com/Softmotions/ejdb/tree/ejdb_1.x) ).
-Alternatively, you can use the Couchbase database (requires the libcouchbase driver).
+Alternatively, you can use the Couchbase database (requires building the libcouchbase driver, which can be downloaded from the website).
 - Get the [TagLib](https://taglib.org/) library for ID3 tag support (used by the examples to extract metadata from audio files).
 - Get the [FFmpeg](https://ffmpeg.org/) executable and install it in a location